Grace Ndiritu

 Grace Ndiritu (born June 1982) is a British-Kenyan visual artist.

 She likes to incorporate shamanic ritual and meditation in her art, to bring about human transformation.
-She was the winner of The Jarman Film Award in 2022. and recipient of the prestigious Paul Hamlyn Foundation - Visual Arts Award (2024).
-She has been featured on the prestigious "Louisiana Art Channel".
+She was the winner of The Jarman Film Award in 2022. and a recipient of the Paul Hamlyn Foundation - Visual Arts Award (2024).
+She has been featured on the "Louisiana Art Channel".

 Education

 Ndiritu studied textile art at Winchester School of Art, UK and De Ateliers, Amsterdam.
 Her teachers included Marlene Dumas, Steve McQueen, Tacita Dean and Stan Douglas.

 Personal life

 A result of this research was her ambitious post-internet living research/live art project, The Ark: Center For Interdisciplinary Experimentation, that took place from 1 to 10 July 2017.
 Her ideas between the rural and urban have also been documented in Whitechapel Gallery's publication: Documents of Contemporary Art: The Rural (2019) MIT Press.

 Work

 In 2012, Ndiritu began creating a new body of works under the title Healing The Museum.
 The book 'Healing The Museum is the first monograph looking at Grace Ndiritu’s diverse practice over the last twenty years, published on the occasion of her mid-career exhibition at S.M.A.K.
 Ghent in 2023.

 In 2019 Ndiritu led a group of museum directors, academics, activists and artists, in a reading group with meditation at the controversial Africa Museum in Tervuren, Belgium, as part of the conference Everything Passes Except the Past organized by Goethe Institut, on the restitution of objects and human remains from Europe back to Congo.

 Ndiritu declared that 2020 was The Year of Black Healing.
 In honor of this, she led a year long programme of exhibitions, performances and talks in collaboration with institutions across the world, which was featured on The Sunday Times radio show with Mariella Frostrup and Elephant magazine. and BBC Woman's hour in 2023 for her billboard project.